NBA Showdown (video game)

-NBA Showdown is a 1993 video game for the Super Nintendo Entertainment System game console.
+NBA Showdown is a 1993 basketball video game developed by EA Creative Development and published by EA Sports for the Super Nintendo Entertainment System.
 The game is a sequel to Bulls vs. Blazers video game.
-The same title was re-released for the Mega Drive/Genesis as NBA Showdown 94.
-It is the fifth and final game in the NBA Playoffs series of games, before the series was re-branded as NBA Live.
+The game was re-released for the Sega Genesis/Mega Drive as NBA Showdown '94.
+It is the fifth and final game in the NBA Playoffs series of games, before the series was rebranded as NBA Live.

 Play mode

 The game could be played in various ways: players could play against each other, or against the computer.
 Games against the computer were divided into two levels, "exhibition" or "playoffs".
 Players could pick from any of the NBA teams for the first time, including non-playoff teams.
 Games could be configured for 2, 5, 8, or 12 minute quarters.